shemramirez/iphone_nfc_library/README.md

 NDEFTagReader
  1. To implement the app first is to apply the requirements mention above
  2. Call the NFCTag you want ex.
-MitResidenceReader,MitFelicaReader,MitMyNumberReader
+ResidenceReader,FelicaReader,MyNumberReader
  3. Initiate
  4. beginScanning